DreamIP/haddoc2/README.md

 `ip` directory contains the VHDL design files that will be instantiated during the generation process.
 Currently, 2 types of layers are supported
 - `hdl/convLayer.vhd` : Performs generic kernel convolutions on a generic number of in flows.
 - `hdl/poolLayer.vhd` : Performs subsampling (max pool) on generic neighborhood of input images.
+- `hdl/fcLayer.vhd`   : Fully connected layer.
+Output a genetic number of maps where each pixel corresponds to a region in the input image of the CNN.

 Components required to implement these layers can be found at `hdl/` directory